How to Access .mil Websites on Chrome

 When troubleshooting access to .mil websites, opening an Incognito window in Chrome can guarantee bypass settings and extensions that may impede CAC authentication.
 This feature, known as Incognito mode, serves as a useful tool for circumventing potentially conflicting configurations within your web browser.

-See also How to Refresh the Page
+See also How to Translate a Page on Safari

 To activate this mode, simply click on the three dots at the upper-right corner of Chrome and select 'New Incognito Window.'
 This action initiates a fresh browsing session, devoid of any pre-existing cookies, cache, or history, which could influence your access.